-MVWSD is investing in an instructional coaching team to support teachers in improving their instructional practices with a focus on closing the achievement gap for students including Socio-Economically Disadvantaged students, English Learners, Foster Youth and other identified subgroups.
-The District will have a 1.0 FTE instructional coach at each elementary school and the middle schools will share 4.0 FTE (1.0 math, 1.0 science, and 1.0 LEA and 1.0 Social Studies) Research is clear that teachers are the single most important school based factor affecting student achievement.
+To address the performance gap in ELA and Math for English Learners, Foster Youth, and Socio-Economically Disadvantaged students MVWSD is investing in an instructional coaching team to support teachers in improving their instructional practices with a focus on closing the achievement gap for students including SocioEconomically Disadvantaged students, English Learners, Foster Youth and other identified subgroups.
+The District will have a 1.0 FTE instructional coach at each elementary school and the middle schools will share 4.0 FTE (1.0 math, 1.0 science, and 1.0 LEA and 1.0 Social Studies) These coaches will provide training, model lessons, disaggregate data by student group, and coach teachers practice to ensure that teachers practice is responsive to the needs of these students.
+Additionally, all coaches will be provided professional development in differentiating instruction and the Sheltered Instruction Observation Protocol during the 2021-22 school year so that they can further coach and support classroom teachers to plan for and implement effective instructional strategies to meet the needs of students specifically Socio-Economically Disadvantaged, foster youth and English Learners.

+Research is clear that teachers are the single most important school based factor affecting student achievement.
 Students, especially Socio-Economically Disadvantaged, English Learners and Foster Youth need to have access to highly effective teachers.
-We believe that investing in improved teacher practice will result in improved outcomes in reading and math for our unduplicated students.
+We believe that investing in improved teacher practice is critical to improved outcomes in reading and math for our unduplicated students.
+This action continues to be prioritized this year and we have determined this action to be effective because 78% of teachers agreed or strongly agreed on the District's annual LCAP/Climate survey that "the instructional coach helps me improve my practice."